1. What Is an Institutional Repository?

 An Institutional Repository is an origination site (server) on the Internet that centrally stores and accumulates a variety of research findings produced in academic institutions such as universities, and discloses them in electronic form both within and outside of a university.

-The University of Tokyo (UT) released "UT Repository" and started offering services in April 2006 to contribute to international academic exchanges while improving the international distribution, visibility, and quick response of world-class research findings that have been and will continue to be produced by UT, providing open access to its knowledge clusters, and even promoting cross-overs between academic institutions and societies.
+The University of Tokyo (UTokyo) released "UTokyo Repository" and started offering services in April 2006 to contribute to international academic exchanges while improving the international distribution, visibility, and quick response of world-class research findings that have been and will continue to be produced by UTokyo, providing open access to its knowledge clusters, and even promoting cross-overs between academic institutions and societies.

 2. What Are Research Findings?